If You Give a Mouse a Cookie: Adaptations

 An animated series adaptation of the same name was released on Amazon Prime.
-It debuted as part of Amazon's 2015 Pilot Season before the If You Give a Mouse a Christmas Cookie holiday special was released on November 25, 2016.
+It debuted as part of Amazon's 2015 Pilot Season.
+A If You Give a Mouse a Christmas Cookie holiday special was released on November 25, 2016.
 The show's first season was released on November 7, 2017, with Numeroff and Bond serving as executive producers.
 Singer-songwriter Lisa Loeb provided original music for the show.

 The books have also been adapted into plays for children's theaters.

 If You Give... series

 Following the success of If You Give a Mouse a Cookie, Numeroff and Bond have worked together on several other books that now make up the If You Give... series: